realLiQ/Koopatlas-View-Map-Feature/README.md

 v5
 - Border coordinates get loaded from an external file now
-- Added Map-Border-Editor for creating this file
+- Added Map-Border-Editor for creating those files

 v4
 - Added animation when going back to Mario